Diverse Picture Books about Mothers

 Deep In The Sahara by Kelly Cunnane

 In Mauritania, young Lalla wishes to wear a malafa like her mother and older sister.
 In the Muslim tradition, women wear colourful material over their heads and clothes.
-When Lalla learns a malafa is not only beautiful but honours her faith, her mother wraps one around her body.
+When Lalla learns a malafa is beautiful and honours her faith, her mother wraps one around her body.

 Eyes That Kiss in the Corner by Joanna Ho